 Professor Jonothan Neelands' keynote presentation at the NSEAD National Conference 2015 draws on evidence from the Warwick Commission on the Future of Cultural Value.
 Addressing the economic value for the arts in education, Needlands argues that without educational intervention the the creative industries will be impoverished and limited to the most social and economically advantaged groups.

 Sign in to view this content

-This content is restricted and is for our members.
+This content is for our members.
 If you're already a member please sign in.
-Or, click below to see our membership plans
+Or, click 'Join Us' on the top right to see our membership plans.

 See more research, reports and presentations.....

 This submission was prepared by the National Society for Education in Art and Design (NSEAD).